Y2Kiwy/Y2Kiwy/README.md

 ## Hi there 👋
+Currently enrolled at ITS ICT Academy in Rome

 <!--
 **Y2Kiwy/Y2Kiwy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.